rustyio/super-imap/README.md

 poor choice for an application like SuperIMAP.
 SuperIMAP is highly concurrent, and Ruby is bad at concurrency.

-Specifically, the `imap_client` process spans what could technically be described as a "boatload" of threads (2 threads per connected user, plus a handful of other threads).
+Specifically, the `imap_client` process spawns what could technically be described as a "boatload" of threads (2 threads per connected user, plus a handful of other threads).
 Ruby threads are heavyweight, so the interpreter has to burn significant resources just to create and